 It’s not all just about the relevancy of the landing page too.
 Ensure that it loads quickly, both on desktop and mobile devices.
 Google also doesn’t like it if you can’t navigate to and from the homepage as well.

 Striking the right balance between concise and clear is hard enough sometimes.
 Throw in a limited character count and it becomes even more tricky.
 You’ll need to think hard about the best and clearest way to convey your message in the right way.
 You are limited by Google in the type and amount of punctuation available as well as strict rules on what is allowed and not allowed within the ad itself.

 You’ll also want to ensure the copy suits the audience.
 Go back to who, what and where they are as well as what they are looking for.
-Experiment with adapting your language and writing style to suit your audience better as well as creating click worthy copy.
-Don’t over do this to the point it becomes gimmicky or stereotypical, but small adjustments will go a long way with engagement.
+Experiment with adapting your language and writing style to suit your audience better as well as creating some click-worthy copy.
+Don’t overdo this to the point it becomes gimmicky or stereotypical, but small adjustments will go a long way with engagement.

 4 – Call to action.